cypress-io/cypress-realworld-testing/docs/scripts/index.md

 ## generateRealWorldExamples.ts

 This script was used primarily during the early stages of development of the app to render some markdown files with dummy data for the real world examples content.

+## updateAlgoliaIndex.ts

+Updates the Algolia search index created by `search/create-search-index.js` with the latest content.

 ## updateSlugs.ts